Forest Hill, London: History

 Like much of Greater London, Forest Hill was only sparsely populated until the mid-19th century.
 The name Forest Hill, originally simply "The Forest", referred to the woodland which once covered the area and which was a relict part of the Great North Wood.

 In 1809, the Croydon Canal opened, however, the large number of locks (28) meant it was not a commercial success, and it was bought by the London & Croydon Railway Company who used the alignment to construct the London Bridge to Croydon railway line opening in 1839.
 The ponds in the Dacres Wood Nature Reserve and the retaining wall of the footpath opposite the station outside The Signal pub are about the only physical evidence of the canal which still exist.

 When the Crystal Palace was moved from Hyde Park to Sydenham in 1854, many large homes were built on the western end of Forest Hill along with Honor Oak.
 In 1884, London's oldest swimming pool was constructed on Dartmouth Road.
 The tea merchant Frederick Horniman built a museum to house his collection of natural history artifacts.
 He donated the building and its gardens to the public in 1901 and this became the Horniman Museum.

 Local area

 Amenities

-Horniman Museum is home to anthropological and cultural collections, an aquarium and one of the most varied collections of taxidermy in the Northern Hemisphere including the worlds first taxidermy of a walrus.
+Horniman Museum is home to anthropological and cultural collections, an aquarium and one of the most varied collections of taxidermy in the Northern Hemisphere including the world's first taxidermy of a walrus.
 It also houses one of the finest collection of musical instruments in the British Isles.
 Contained within its accompanying gardens is an animal enclosure, flower gardens, and a Grade II listed early 20th century conservatory.
 Views from the gardens stretch out over central and north London.

 Following a successful and widely supported campaign from local group Save The Face Of Forest Hill, Louise House was designated a Grade II listed building by English Heritage.

 Forest Hill Library was built in 1901 to an Arts and Crafts design by local architect Alexander Hennell.
 It is one of over 500 Grade II listed buildings in Lewisham Borough.
 It was refurbished in 2008.